Westpac: History

-Between 2015 and 2025 the group closed more than 400 branches, as well as all of its agencies, in Australia between its four bank brands, including 99 out of 106 Bank of Melbourne branches, and at least 100 regional branch closures.
+Between 2015 and 2025 the group closed more than 400 branches, as well as all of its agencies, in Australia between its four bank brands, including 103 out of 106 Bank of Melbourne branches, and at least 100 regional branch closures.
 The figure does, however, include several (but not a significant amount of) branch co-locations where Westpac and a subsidiary such as BankSA or St George are brought together into one branch, and the other location being vacated.
 There are 111 co-located branches as of Westpac's 2024 annual report, up from 82 in 2023.
+On 1 May 2024, the group announced a moratorium on regional branch closures until 2027.
+This was extended until 2030 on 16 November 2025.

 Executive leadership

-Chief Executives
+Chief executives

 The following individuals have been appointed as chief executive: